 "Show on badge hover or click" will display the Guide if the badge icon is hovered over or clicked.
 "Show only on badge click" will not display the Guide when the badge is hovered over.

-"Always show badge" will display the badge next to the target element no matter what the user is hovering over.
-"Show badge only on element hover" will only display the badge when the mouse is hovering over the targeted element.
+"Always show badge" will display the badge next to the target element no matter what the user hovers over.
+"Show badge only on element hover" will only display the badge when the mouse hovers over the targeted element.

-"Always show" will leave the badge in place even if a user has seen the guide before, allowing them to reference the information again and again.
+"Always show" will leave the badge in place even if a user has seen the guide before, allowing them to reference the information repeatedly.
 "Show only once" will cause the badge to disappear for a user if they have already seen the guide.

-Target element activation launches a guide when a user clicks on certain element in your application.
-This functions similar to badge activation but uses an element in your app instead of a badge created by Pendo.
+Target element activation launches a guide when a user clicks on a certain element in your application.
+This functions similarly to badge activation but uses an element in your app instead of a badge created by Pendo.